 However, It could be a new company or an old company that decides to be listed on an exchange

 and therefore goes public.

 - Rights Issue (RI) – The RI of shares is basically the method thru which a company raises additional funds.

 RI is an invitation to existing shareholders to buy additional new shares in the company.

-The company is giving the shareholder the opportunity to increase the shareholding in the company.
+The company is giving the shareholder the opportunity to increase their shareholding in the company.

-- Follow-on Public Offer (FPO) – If even after Rights Issue, the company couldn’t raise the funding or has more funding requirement, then the company can use the FPO source to raise funds.
+- Follow-on Public Offer (FPO) – If even after the Rights Issue, the company couldn’t raise the funding or has more funding requirements, then the company can use the FPO source to raise funds.

 Why Would a Company Do a Rights Issue?

-This is a main query because if companies go to the bank, they can get a borrowing.
+This is the main query because if companies go to the bank, they can get a borrowing.

-Then why they go to the rights issue of shares?
-It turns out that there are a some of legal reasons for which a company goes for the rights issue and not for external borrowing.
+Then why do they go to the rights issue of shares?
+It turns out that there are some legal reasons for which a company goes for the rights issue and not for external borrowing.